 First, let’s talk about why your policies are not being followed.
 See if any of these 7 ring true for your business:

-- Understanding it’s a business – So it might seem like I am referring to your clients here, but actually you could also be the offender here.
+- Understanding it’s a business – So it might seem like I am referring to your clients here, but actually, the provider could also be the offender here.
 I just can’t stress enough how important it is to acknowledge and understand that you are actually running a business.
 Yes, it may be out of your home, but it is still a business.

 - You’re not enforcing your policies – This one is a biggie!
 We simply cannot expect clients to follow our policies if we are the biggest offender.
 Be the first one to follow your own policies.
 Sound simple right?
 Good!